 Several states may require a health certificate from a vet.
 Some places have banned specific breeds of pets, so it’s essential to know this ahead of time.
 You can check the Department of Agriculture website to view some of these laws and regulations.

 4. Prepare for the trip

 Planning is the best way to make any long-distance trip more manageable.
-Take some time to figure out the following details:
+Take some time to plan out the following steps: